spacetelescope/bibcat/README.md

 *Note: Some core tests that use spaCy may fail if the version is not 3.7.2.
 If this happens, you can reinstall it with pip install spacy==3.7.2.
 This is a temporary workaround until we have the capacity to update the tests.*

-This model is used for identifying the mission:
+This model is used for processing the input text, which is then analyzed further to identify the mission keywords:
 ```
 python -m spacy download en_core_web_sm
 ```